October 20, 2020

 17. Bake for 25-30 minutes or until syrup begins to bubble and you see caramelization occurring at the edges.
 Remove from the oven and allow to rest at room temperature for 15 minutes before serving.

-To discover more Yucatan recipes, visit the peninsula and spend some time in the kitchen with Chef David during our Mexico cooking vacation.
+To discover more Yucatan recipes, visit the peninsula and spend some time in the kitchen during our Yucatan cooking vacation.